 Basic Allowance Payable annually to each Councillor £5,134

-Special Responsibility Allowances The following are spe responsibilities in resp Responsibility Allowa annually and the allowances: - ect of which Special nces are payable
+Special Responsibility Allowances The following are speresponsibilities in responsibility.
+Allowal annually and the allowances: - ect of which Special nces are payable

 Leader of the Council £11,300

 Deputy Leader £7,000

 Cabinet Members (Portfolio Holders): £6,000

 Chairs of Scrutiny Panels: £2,650

 Chairs of Regulatory and Other Committees:

 Licensing £1,000

 Planning Applications £4,771

 Audit & Standards £2,692

-controlling Group, or if Political Groups, the I largest of the Groups of Group.
-In the event of Groups other than the Group, which is not the there are more than two eader of the larger or ther than the controlling there being two Political e controlling Group, of ace shall be split equally f those two Groups. £2,692 All Members - Allowance for Use of Telephone £383 Co-opted Members (Standards & Scrutiny (plus travel, etc.) £237 Independent Persons - per half day session (no longer than four hours) This payment is made for: i.
+Leader of the Political controlling Group, or if Political Groups, the Largest of the Groups of Group.
+In the event of Groups other than the equal size, the allowand between the Leaders of the Political Groups. £2,692 All Members - Allowance for Use of Telephone £383 Co-opted Members (Standards & Scrutiny (plus travel, etc.) £237 Independent Persons - per half day session (no longer than four hours) This payment is made for: i.
 Attending a meeting of Audit & Standards Committee or any Sub-Committee of Audit & Standards Committee ii.
 Attending a meeting where the Chair of the Audit & Standards Committee or Monitoring Officer is present. £30.83